dimyG/jekyll-theme-chirpy/tabs/about.md

 - As I evolve, the limits of my potential become more obvious to me.
 I'm accepting them, becoming more realistic and humble along the way, trying to embrace delegation and leverage.

-This list is not exhaustive by any means, but it is genuine nonetheless.
+This list is not exhaustive by any means, but is representative and genuine nonetheless.

 ## Hard Skills
 On to the technical stuff...